What are The Elements of Learning Innovation?

 Cluster Three: Supporting Change

-- creative ways of resourcing a learning community; and
+- creative ways of resourcing a learning community;

 A key challenge in embedding a new paradigm, or in seeking to modify existing approaches, is the ongoing development of staff.
 People might be well-aligned to a new vision for learning, but if their own training, understanding or experience has been in a more traditional model, then they will need ongoing coaching and support.
-The model proposes different approaches for developing a cohesive strategy around personal and professional growth.
+The roadmap proposes different approaches for developing a cohesive strategy around personal and professional growth.

 What does the “school” experience look like?